 - Xanax abuse is a serious problem and contributes to overdose death rates

 - Xanax addiction usually develops from the secondary use of Xanax in people who are already addicted to another drug

 - Withdrawal from Xanax use can be dangerous and should be done under medical supervision

 - Xanax addiction is treatable, and there are many options for getting help

-If you struggle with Xanax addiction, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you struggle with Xanax addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.

 Bachhuber, Marcus; et al. “Increasing Benzodiazepine Prescriptions and Overdose Mortality in the United States, 1996-2013.”
 American Journal of Public Health, April 2016.
 Accessed July 5, 2019.